 - Specific reasons for the changes and/or additions you suggest

-The MPCA will respond to all comments received by 4:30 p.m., September 20.
+The MPCA will respond to all comments that are received by 4:30 p.m., September 20.
 To ensure you receive a response, include your name and contact information.

 The MPCA will also post all written comments and responses on this website.

-See the pages below for the full reports that are open for public comment, and summaries of the reports.
+See the pages below for the full reports that were open for public comment, and summaries of the reports.